decay88/Amaterasu/README.md

 ```
 #### Assembly Exploration

 Exploring a compiled assembly, calling methods, and obtaining types is rather simple given the `AssemblyInfo` type provided within the *Amaterasu* library.
 Using the same method as above we'll compile an assembly from a single document and obtain all of its methods and types.
-After we have obtained an object containing all of the assembly's info we can then call a few methods using the provided assembly information type to register a license.
+After we have obtained an object containing all of the assembly's info we can explore it or call our activation method in order to register a license.

 ```c#
 using System;